Sicily: Land of Contrasts

 Why Sicily?

-An island of intensity and contrasts, we've visited several times.
+Sicily is amazing.
+It is an island filled with intensity and contrasts.
+So much so that we've returned several times for extended stays.
 On our current adventure, we're living in a cave, an experience I'll describe later.

-Sicily remains compelling at the crossroads of Euro-North African-Mid Eastern cultures: a land filled with myth and remnants of the ancient Greeks, Phoenicians, Romans, Muslims, Normans, Spanish, Swabians, and French who lived here.
-With its own dialects, history, and allegiances, it's a land set apart from the rest of Italy, both physically and culturally.
-It offers much to see but seems a hard place to get to know.
-Something surprising always awaits as you travel in Sicily.
+Sicily is compelling located at the crossroads of Euro-North African-Mid Eastern cultures: a land filled with myth and remnants of the ancient Greeks, Phoenicians, Romans, Muslims, Normans, Spanish, Swabians, and French who lived on this small island.
+With its own dialects, history, and allegiances, set apart from the rest of Italy both physically and culturally.
+Sicily is a land of contrasts.
+It offers much to see, but seems a hard place to get to know.
+Something surprising always awaits as you travel here.

 Trinacria, photo above, Symbol of Sicily (read more about it)